South Indian floods kill hospital patients, but rains ease

 Car factories that export around the world, however, stayed shut.

-Affected carmakers such as Renault, Nissan Motor Hyundai Motor and component maker Apollo Tyres will decide on Saturday whether to resume production.
-BMW will keep a plant closed until Dec.
+Affected carmakers such as Renault (RENA.PA), Nissan Motor (7201.T) Hyundai Motor (005380.KS) and component maker Apollo Tyres (APLO.NS) will decide on Saturday whether to resume production.
+BMW (BMWG.DE) will keep a plant closed until Dec.
 7.

 A steadily rising number of families sought safety on the city's Basion Bridge flyover, many of them slum dwellers whose homes had been washed away.
 They sat in the open, carrying little bundles of prized possessions - soiled rupee notes and identity cards.